Electric-Coin-Company/tfl-book/src/terminology.md

 <span id="definition-nu5"></span>**NU5**: The Zcash consensus protocol as of NU5.[^new-mainnet-precursors]

 <span id="definition-objective-validity"></span>**Objective Validity**: A validity property of a protocol history (such as a ledger) which can be computed purely from that history with no other context.
+Objective validity is needed to define consensus rules that will lead to the same protocol state being eventually agreed on by all nodes.

 <span id="definition-pos"></span>**Proof-of-Stake**: A PoS protocol achieves consensus on transaction status by taking into account the weighting of staking tokens.
 PoS protocols exist under a large umbrella and may or may not provide [assured finality](#definition-assured-finality) or other properties this design requires of [TFL](#definition-tfl).